An unexpectedly long, tiring day crossing the Bryant Range brought me short of the Richmond Range.

 After being uncomfortably hot yesterday, the cool morning was refreshing, even if it didn’t help me start hiking any earlier than usual.
 Not surprisingly, I was the last out of the hut.

 Leaving Middy Creek Hut, a narrow, steep, rocky trail led to another rickety suspension bridge.
 Once across, though, the trail was relatively decent, with rocks and roots on a steep ascent up the side of the mountain to Rocks Hut.
-The trail was forested, but occasionally opened up a little, letting a nice, cool, refreshing breeze.
+The trail was forested, but occasionally opened up a little, letting in a nice, cool, refreshing breeze.

 The 5 km, two-and-a-half hour climb brought me to Rocks Hut, perched near the ridge.
 I stopped for a break, chatting with Cam and Kennedy.
 (Dash had already left by the time I’d gotten there.)